Agent-0808/BA-Modding-Toolkit/README.md

 git clone https://github.com/Agent-0808/BA-Modding-Toolkit.git
 cd BA-Modding-Toolkit

-# legacy way to install dependencies
+# use uv to manage dependencies
-python -m pip install -r requirements.txt python main.pyw
+python -m pip install uv
-# or use uv to manage dependencies
 uv sync
-uv run main.pyw
+uv run bamt
+# or use legacy way to install dependencies
+python -m pip install .
+python -m ba_modding_toolkit
 ```

 The author's programming skills are limited, welcome to provide suggestions or issues, and also welcome to contribute code to improve this project.

-You can add `BA-Modding-Toolkit` code (mainly `processing.py` and `utils.py`) to your project or modify the existing code to implement custom Mod creation and update functionality.
+You can add `BA-Modding-Toolkit` code (mainly `core.py` and `utils.py`) to your project or modify the existing code to implement custom Mod creation and update functionality.

-`maincli.py` is a command-line interface (CLI) version of the main program, which you can refer to for calling processing functions.
+`cli/main.py` is a command-line interface (CLI) version of the main program, which you can refer to for calling processing functions.

 ### File Structure